How Much Does Car Insurance Cost?

 For example, if you’re married, you’re likely to pay lower premiums than your unmarried counterparts – because statistics show that married people are less likely to have an accident.

-Similarly, if you’re a female, you’ll pay less for auto insurance than males your age – again, because females are less likely to be involved in accidents, based on stats.
+Similarly, if you’re a female, you’ll pay less for auto insurance than males your age – again, because females are statistically less likely to be involved in accidents.

 The younger you are, the more you’ll pay for car insurance.